turbot/steampipe-mod-aws-perimeter/perimeter/docs/resource_policy_public_access.md

 For each statement, if there are any condition keys then these condition keys will be evaluated as follows:

-The analyser takes principals conditions, `aws:PrincipalAccount`, `aws:PrincipalArn` or `aws:PrincipalOrgID`.
+The benchmark uses principals conditions, `aws:PrincipalAccount`, `aws:PrincipalArn` or `aws:PrincipalOrgID` in its evaulation of the policy by checking the values in the principals conditions against the values set by the Principal element of the policy.

-The analyser evaluates the values in the principals conditions against the values set by the Principal element of the policy and calculates the principals that will be granted public access.
+If there is a condition reduces the number of principals that allow access to a resource, the benchmark will calculate the reduced scope and use this value when running the benchmark controls.

 The following policy is not considered public since the condition has restricted its access to account `111122223333`: